x4kep/billups-game-challange/README.md

 **Purpose:**

-- Builds the client Docker image.
+- Builds the client Docker image (Dockerfile is provided in the client project).
 - Pushes the image to AWS ECR.
 - Triggers AWS App Runner deployment (automatic update is enabled in this demo).